Indeece/hotel-booking-aggregator/README.md

 # Hotel Booking Aggregator

-A microservice-based hotel booking platform built from scratch to explore how independent Spring Boot services can talk to each other reliably — through synchronous REST calls where consistency matters immediately, and through Kafka events where it doesn't.
+A microservice-based hotel booking platform built from scratch to explore how independent Spring Boot services can talk to each other reliably - through synchronous REST calls where consistency matters immediately, and through Kafka events where it doesn't.

-The system covers the full lifecycle of a booking: a user registers, browses hotels, reserves a room, gets charged, and receives an email confirming whether the payment went through — with each of those steps owned by a different service and a different database.
+The system covers the full lifecycle of a booking: a user registers, browses hotels, reserves a room, gets charged, and receives an email confirming whether the payment went through - with each of those steps owned by a different service and a different database.

-## Why this project exists

-Most tutorial-style microservice demos stop at "service A calls service B." This one goes a step further and works through the problems you actually run into once you wire real services together over Docker networks and a real Kafka broker: consumers crashing on class name mismatches across service boundaries, `depends_on` not working the way you'd expect across separate compose files, Hibernate schema validation catching drift between an entity and the database, and a payment amount that started life as a hardcoded placeholder before being wired up to a real pricing lookup.
-None of that shows up in a "hello world" microservices tutorial, and figuring it out was most of the actual work here.

 ## Architecture